Binary Tree in Action (Construction)

 Note

-There are two main approaches to solving binary tree problems:
+There are two main ways to solve binary tree problems:

 1. Can you get the answer by traversing the binary tree once?
-If so, use a traverse
+If yes, use a traverse

-function combined with external variables.
+function with external variables.
 This is called the "traversal" approach.

-2. Can you define a recursive function that derives the answer to the original problem from the answers to subproblems (subtrees)?
-If so, write out the definition of this recursive function and make full use of its return value.
-This is called the "decompose problem" approach.
+2. Can you define a recursive function that uses the answers of subproblems (subtrees) to get the answer of the original problem?
+If yes, write this recursive function and use its return value.
+This is the "divide and conquer" approach.

-The first article Binary Tree Methodology (Thinking) discussed the two approaches: "traversal" and "decompose problem".
-This article focuses on construction problems in binary trees.
+The first article Binary Tree Key Ideas (Thinking) talked about the "traversal" and "divide and conquer" approaches.
+This article explains construction problems for binary trees.

-Binary tree construction problems generally use the "decompose problem" approach: constructing the whole tree = root node + constructing the left subtree + constructing the right subtree.
+Most binary tree construction problems use the "divide and conquer" idea: build the whole tree = root node + build left subtree + build right subtree.

-Let's start with an easy one, Problem 654 on LeetCode, "Maximum Binary Tree".
-The problem is as follows:
+Let's start with an easy one.
+This is LeetCode 654 "Maximum Binary Tree".
+Here is the problem:

 You are given an integer array nums